alfa1-group/ExactOnline/README.md

 ## ExactOnline.Api.Client.Authentication.Abstractions
-An interface which defines how to store and retrieve the Refresh and Access Tokens.
+An interface `IExactTokenStorageService` which defines how to store and retrieve the Refresh and Access Tokens.

 This interface is implemented by several packages, like:
 - [ExactOnline.Api.Client.Authentication.Storage.Azure.Blobs](https://www.nuget.org/packages/ExactOnline.Api.Client.Authentication.Storage.Azure.Blobs)